Backtracks (AC/DC album): CD one – Studio Rarities

 Studio Rarities collects AC/DC's studio rarities, many of the songs on CD for the first time.
 These are all of the songs that the band recorded throughout their career that appeared on Australian-only LP releases, movie soundtracks, 7" and 12" single releases, and CD "tour editions", etc. 12 of the 18 tracks are completely unique songs that have all been remastered to match the sound quality of the rest of the Columbia Records AC/DC catalog reissues.
 The other 6 tracks are the original versions of songs previously only available on the original Australian albums.
 Although "Rocker" and "High Voltage" are credited as being the original Australian versions, they fade out at the end; the versions on the original Australian LPs did not fade out but ended abruptly.
 "Dirty Deeds Done Dirt Cheap" and "Ain't No Fun (Waitin' 'Round To Be A Millionaire)" were already previously released in their full original Australian lengths on the 1994 international Atco reissue of Dirty Deeds, however, the 2003 Columbia remasters used the shorter versions again.
-When AC/DC's catalog (except the Australian releases) became available on iTunes in November 2012, the original un-cut versions of "Rocker" and "High Voltage" finally saw worldwide release on the digital version of Backtracks.
+When AC/DC's catalog (except the Australian releases) became available on iTunes in November 2012, the original un-cut versions of "Rocker" and "High Voltage" finally saw worldwide release on the digital version of Backtracks, although the fades is still present on Youtube.